ibm-cloud-docs/cis/waf-testing.md

       In particular situations, enabling the managed ruleset can cause some false positives.
 False positives are legitimate requests inadvertently mitigated by the WAF.
 For information on addressing false positives, see [Handling false positives in managed rules](/docs/cis?topic=cis-handling-false-positives-managed-rules).

-      For pentesting, it is recommended to enable all rules with the following settings:
+      For pentesting, enable all rules with the following settings:

          * Ruleset action: **Block**
          * Ruleset status: Enabled (enables all rules in the ruleset)